StatusWise/statuswise/docs/actions_workflows.md

 # GitHub Actions Workflows

 This document provides a comprehensive overview of the GitHub Actions workflows used in the StatusWise project.
-These workflows automate everything from testing and code quality to dependency management and deployment.
+These workflows automate everything from testing and code quality to deployment and release management.

 ## 📋 Workflow Overview

-Our CI/CD and automation processes are managed by the following seven workflows:
+Our CI/CD and automation processes are managed by the following six workflows:

 1.  **`ci.yml` (CI/CD Pipeline)**: The core pipeline for continuous integration.
 It runs tests and linters for both the frontend and backend on every push and pull request to provide fast feedback.
 2.  **`code-quality.yml` (Code Quality)**: Performs a deeper static analysis of the codebase, including linting checks that are not covered in the main CI pipeline.
 3.  **`test-environments.yml` (Test Environments)**: A comprehensive test suite that validates the application across a matrix of different Python, Node.js, and database versions.
 To save resources, this workflow is triggered manually on pull requests by adding a specific label.
 4.  **`automation.yml` (Automation)**: Handles project management and repository automation tasks, such as auto-labeling issues and pull requests, auto-assigning reviewers, and checking for stale issues.
-5.  **`dependencies.yml` (Dependency Management)**: Manages the project's dependencies, including checking for outdated packages and scanning for security vulnerabilities.
+5.  **`deploy.yml` (Deployment)**: Manages the deployment of the application to different environments.
-6.  **`deploy.yml` (Deployment)**: Manages the deployment of the application to different environments.
+6.  **`release.yml` (Release Management)**: Automates the process of creating new releases when a version tag is pushed.

-7.  **`release.yml` (Release Management)**: Automates the process of creating new releases when a version tag is pushed.
+**Note**: Dependency management is now handled by [Dependabot](https://docs.github.com/en/code-security/dependabot), which automatically creates pull requests for dependency updates.

 ---